 - breadsticks or lightly toasted french bread

-- In a food processor puree the artichoke hearts, mayonnaise, yogurt, garlic paste, lemon juice, scallion, Tabasco, and salt and pepper to taste until the mixture is smooth.
+- In a food processor puree the artichoke hearts, mayonnaise, yogurt, garlic paste, lemon juice, scallion and Tabasco until the mixture is smooth.
 Fold in Parmesan cheese.
+Add salt and pepper to taste.
 Serve the dip with vegetables, breadsticks or toasts.
 Makes 2 3/4 cups.